ari-goldman/atlas-godot-tutorial/README.md

 - adjusted spark particles
 - action lines now change to better colors depending on what augments you have
 	- will mix between blue and red when you have both augment types depending amount each of augment had
+- 4 hours (spent a lot of time tinkering with the particles)

 </details>